 Vocal training is the most often overlooked, and most important aspect of incredible podcast audio.
 To make your voice sound better while podcasting, yes there are lots of technical things you can do, but you should take your voice seriously.
 Nervous ticks, talking in your proper register, smacking your lips, and managing vocal fry are important—these things can drive listeners crazy.

 I’m married to a vocal coach, but that doesn’t mean you’re out of luck.
 You can reach out to your local music university and get recommendations on vocal coaches.
 They’ll help you speak in your proper register (some people speak unnaturally high or low) and they’ll help cure you of bad habits.
 Many vocal coaches are quite affordable.

 Use a great microphone to enhance podcast audio

-The benefit of a great microphone comes down its sensitivity and ability to “pull” audio from your voice.
+The benefit of a great microphone comes down to its sensitivity and ability to “pull” audio from your voice.
 In the case of the Heil PR40, it pulls the low resonate frequencies out of my voice, that other microphones completely miss.
-This is one reason guests and listeners thing I have a great voice, because they’re hearing deeper frequencies and tones that are typically lost on the phone, or even in person.
+This is one reason guests and listeners think I have a great voice; because they’re hearing deeper frequencies and tones that are typically lost on the phone, or even in person.

 Microphones, like any other tech, range wildly in price, but over the $500 range, only audiophiles and audio engineers will notice the difference when you get over the $500 range.
 Heck, most listeners probably don’t even hear the difference between my first show and my most recent show.
 I will caution you, before dropping the cash, be certain if you will stick with podcasting.